How To Be More Productive: 11 Tips You Might Want To Bookmark

 6. Use an online calendar

-There are many planning techniques from the old good paper planner to online calendar.
-If you haven’t tried online calendar yet, it’s the best time to try it out.
+There are many planning techniques from the old good paper planner to an online calendar.
+If you haven’t tried the online calendar yet, it’s the best time to try it out.
 There is a number of features that will help you make planning more effective.